seznam/ima/docs/docs/object-container.md

 import SimpleRestClient from 'app/rest-client-impl/SimpleRestClient';

 export let init = (ns, oc, config) => {
   oc.provide(AbstractRestClient, SimpleRestClient);

   // We didn't specify any dependencies on purpose
   // they were set in the previous example.
   // Otherwise it would be like this:

   oc.provide(
     AbstractRestClient,
     SimpleRestClient,
     [
       HttpAgent, Cache, 'REST_API_ROOT_URL', LinkGenerator
     ]
   );
 }
 ```

 ## Obtaining dependencies

+In IMA.js application you can obtain dependencies using many different methods, where each one can be useful in different situation and environment.

 ### 1. Dependency Injection